idiap/mhan/README.md

 2. **bi-spe/**: Multilingual models with DENSE encoders on specific categories (Table 1, lower part).
 3. **enc-gen/**: Multilingual models with varying encoders (DENSE, GRU, biGRU) on general categories (Table 2)

-One can apply all the above functionalities using the pre-trained models (--train, --test, --store_test).
+One can apply all the above functionalities using the pretrained models (--train, --test, --store_test).

 ### Testing
 The command below evaluates the English-German MHAN model with DENSE encoders on the English test set.
 The resulting F1-score should match exactly the one in the corresponding column of Table 2 in [<a href="http://publications.idiap.ch/downloads/papers/2017/Pappas_IJCNLP_2017.pdf">1</a>].